primer/react/contributor-docs/adrs/adr-016-css.md

    We benefit from type-safety while authoring components, compiled to .css files with a babel plugin before shipping.

-   We are not not chosing this option to have more control on the output by keeping the authored and shipped code similar.
+   We are not choosing this option to have more control on the output by keeping the authored and shipped code similar.